catalyst-cooperative/open-energy-data-for-all/episodes/assumptions.md

 assert (fuel_consumed_mmbtu >= 0).all(), "The reported fuel consumption in MMBtu should be non-negative"
 ```

-Oho!
+Oh no!
 We find that the assertion is not true!
-This is pretty common.
+This is actually pretty common.
 Let's dig in to see what's going on.

 ```python